 Smiley’s come a long way since singing in the church choir.
 His Atlanta-based radio show, The Rickey Smiley Morning Show, is now in 70 markets, reaching over 10 million listeners every morning.
 On top of that, FOX syndicated show Dish Nation, where he and his crew alternate with other radio personalities, give their nightly spin on the pop culture headlines, hit number one in New York.

-Despite enormous success, for the self-proclaimed “good ole country boy,” life is all about family.
-After all it was his grandmother and other extended family who practically raised him.
+Despite enormous success, in his book, “Stand by Your Truth, then Run for Your Life” he calls himself a self-proclaimed “good ole country boy,” life is all about family.
+After all, it was his grandmother and other extended family who practically raised him.
 And when his grandmother passed away, it was up to Rickey to keep the family together, even though at times it was rough.

 “I sit in my church and on a lot of Saturdays, I sat there and watched a lot of my church members bury their loved ones and you know, you just have to be there for people because it’s the toughest thing for all of us to go through,” he vented in 2013.

 Getting personal, the single dad said, “It’s a struggle for me.
 When I lost my grandmother, I felt like I lost my best friend.
 I felt like my world was caving in and my life ain’t been the same.”

 YOU MAY LIKE: Steve Harvey Is Literally Running From Homelessness

 “We are born to die and death is part of the process to go to the next level, but it’s so tough,” he said.
 “You have to be there for other people.
 Get out of yourself, and be there for someone else because someone was there for you.
 We’ve got to be there for other people.
 That’s what it’s all about.”